Skip to main content

 3.1 Stress Intensification Factors (SIFs)

-The engine extracts three primary SIFs for every node:
+The engine resolves three primary SIFs:

 • iini_{in}: In-plane bending SIF